The Vikings Return

 999

 In this year the army again came about into the Thames, and then went up along the Medway, and to Rochester.
 And then the Kentish force came against them, and they stoutly engaged together, but alas! that they too quickly gave way and fled[^].
-And the Danish had possession of the place of carnage; and then took horses and rode whithersoever they themselves would, and ruined and plundered almost all the West Kentish.
+And the Danish had possession of the place of carnage; and then took horses and rode as widely as they themselves wanted, and ruined and plundered almost all the West Kentish.
 Then the king with his councillors resolved that they should be opposed with a ship-force and also with a land-force.
-But when the ships were ready, then they delayed from day to day, and harassed the wretched people who lay in the ships; and ever as it should be forwarder, so was it later from one time to another; and ever they let their foes' army increase, and ever they [the English] retreated from the sea, and ever they [the Vikings] went forth after.
-And then in the end it effected nothing – the ship-force nor the land-force – except the people’s distress, and a waste of money, and the emboldening of their foes.[*]
+But when the ships were ready, then they delayed from day to day, and distressed the poor people who lay in the ships; and ever as it should be forwarder, so was it later from one time to another; and ever they let their foes’ army increase, and ever they [the English] retreated from the sea, and ever they [the Vikings] went forth after.
+And then in the end it accomplished nothing – the ship-force nor the land-force – except the people’s labour, and a waste of money, and the emboldening of their foes.[*]

 Perhaps English resistance was not quite as inept as the jaundiced reporting of the Chronicler suggests – no large payments of tribute seem to have been made, and in the entry s.a.
 1000 is the simple statement:

-… the hostile fleet was this summer gone to Richard’s dominions.
+… the hostile fleet was this summer gone to Richard’s kingdom.

-“Richard’s dominions” means Normandy, now ruled by Richard the Good, son of Richard the Fearless.
-It seems reasonable to suppose that – in breach of the terms agreed by Æthelred and Richard the Fearless in 991 – the “hostile fleet” had retired to friendly harbours in Normandy, where the Vikings could safely prepare for a fresh assault, because, the next year, 1001, a Viking “ship-army” arrived in southern England.[*] Its progress is documented by Manuscript A of the Anglo-Saxon Chronicle (providing more information and less spin than Manuscripts C, D and E):
+“Richard’s kingdom” means the dukedom of Normandy, now ruled by Richard the Good, son of Richard the Fearless.
+It seems reasonable to suppose that – in breach of the terms agreed by Æthelred and Richard the Fearless in 991 – the “hostile fleet” had retired to friendly harbours in Normandy, where the Vikings could safely prepare for a fresh assault, because, the next year, 1001, a Viking “ship-army” arrived in southern England.[*] Manuscript A of the Anglo-Saxon Chronicle (providing more information and less spin than Manuscripts C, D and E) documents its progress:

 … everywhere they harried and burned, so that in one journey they went forward until they came to Æthelinga dene; and then came there against them the men of Hampshire, and fought against them.
 And there was Æthelweard the king’s high-reeve slain, and Leofric of Whitchurch, and Leofwine the king’s high-reeve, and Wulfhere the bishop’s thegn, and Godwine of Worthy, Bishop Ælfsige’s son,[*] and of all the men one-and-eighty; and of the Danish many more were slain, though they had possession of the place of carnage.
 And then they went thence west until they came to Devon, and there came Pallig to meet them with the ships that he could gather, because he had deserted King Æthelred, against all the assurances which he had given him; and the king had also well gifted him with manors, and with gold and silver. —